Antelope, California: Pokelma Park

 Pokelma Park is located on Quiet Knolls Drive off of Elverta Road (behind WinCo Foods).
 It consists of a plastic playground, two tennis courts, a basketball court, and a baseball diamond.

 Lone Oak Park

 Lone Oak Park is at Elverta and Gray Mare Way, located directly next to Center High School, with a gate for students to enter from the park.
 It consists of a plastic playground updated with First 5 Grant money in 2009, swings with handicap access, a baseball field, a soccer field, with many benches and trees to sit under.

 Blue Oak Park

-Blue Oak Park is located at Big Cloud and Heathston Ct, behind Bel-Air Market (Big Cloud leads to a dead end at Old Walerga, which is blocked by a fence from both the park and Big Cloud).
+Blue Oak Park is located at Big Cloud and Heathston Ct, south of Bel-Air Market (Big Cloud leads to a dead end at Old Walerga, which is blocked by a fence from both the park and Big Cloud).
 It consists of multiple plastic playground and a big, grassy field.
 There are no restrooms.